Russia rains missiles down on Ukraine's capital and other cities in retaliation for Crimea bridge blast

 The attacks plunged much of the country into a blackout, depriving hundreds of thousands of people of electricity and creating a shortage so severe Ukrainian authorities announced they would have to stop power exports to Europe starting Tuesday.
 Power outages also often deprive residents of water, given the system's reliance on electricity to run pumps and other equipment.

-The head of Ukraine's law enforcement said Monday's attacks nationwide damaged 70 infrastructure sites, of which 29 are critical.
-The Ukrainian General Staff said 84 cruise missiles and 24 drones were used.
-Ukrainian forces shot down 56 aerial targets, it said.
+The head of Ukraine's law enforcement said Monday's attacks damaged 70 infrastructure sites, of which 29 are critical.
+Zelenskyy said that of the 84 cruise missiles and 24 drones Russia fired, Ukrainian forces shot down 56.

 Andriy Yermak, a senior adviser to President Volodymyr Zelenskyy, said the strikes had no "practical military sense" and that Russia's goal was to cause a "humanitarian catastrophe."